NikitaSmykov/NikitaSmykov/README.md

 **Tech Stack:** `Apache Kafka`, `PostgreSQL`, `MNE-Python`, `Docker`, `HL7 FHIR` Engineered a distributed, high-throughput ETL architecture to ingest, denoise, and standardize continuous multi-terabyte neural time-series data streams across distributed BCI clinical trials.
 Ensures zero data loss and strict HIPAA/PDPA compliance for sensitive brain-computer interface telemetry.

+### 6. ACNN-Drosophila-SNN | In Silico Connectome Emulation
+**Tech Stack:** `neuprint-python`, `Brian 2`, `NetworkX`, `Neo4j`, `SciPy` Engineered an in silico emulation pipeline to extract, map, and functionally simulate targeted sensori-motor sub-graphs of the adult Drosophila melanogaster connectome.
+Interfaced with the Janelia hemibrain database to convert static synaptic topologies into dynamic Spiking Neural Networks (SNNs).
+This serves as a foundational neuromorphic sandbox for testing closed-loop BCI routing protocols before mammalian in vivo deployment.

 ---
 *"Solve intelligence, and then use that to solve everything else."*